-The only downside however is, blue tiger shrimps are very sensitive to nitrate and ammonia so try not to overfeed your blue tiger shrimps.
+The only downside however is.
+Blue tiger shrimps are very sensitive to nitrate and ammonia.
+Therefore, try not to overfeed the blue tiger shrimps.

 5. Snowball Shrimp

-Just like Red Cherry Shrimp, you can keep them in a peaceful community aquarium as long as you do not have any predatory fish in your aquarium.
+Just like Red Cherry Shrimp.
+It is possible to keep snowball shrimp in a peaceful community aquarium as long as there are no aggressive fish in the aquarium.

 6. Bamboo Shrimp